-The empirical data report has no page limits and will have the following parts:
+The empirical data instrument has no page limits and will have the following parts:

-- A copy of the empirical data collection instrument. - A specific description of how the study team used the instrument to gather data, including the identification of the appropriate population(s) and sample group(s), and specifically how the team analyzed the data to address (not answer) your overarching question - An appropriate verbal/numeric description and summary of the data, e.g., tables, summary figures, descriptive statistics, or inferential statistics.
-Be certain to label all descriptive parts of the report accurately and fully. - A graphic representation of the data as appropriate, e.g., bar chart, frequency polygon, or box plot - A two-page consideration of McClure (1991) and Robbins (1992) about the dissemination of research results.
+- A copy of the empirical data collection instrument. - A two-page consideration of McClure (1991) and Robbins (1992) about the sharing of research results.
 How might you most effectively use their advice to present the results from your data collection?
-If you were to do the entire study, how might their advice guide your consideration of audiences, methods of presentation, and venues for dissemination? - An Appendix with a specific schedule stating when the entire study would be done.
+If you were to do the entire study, how might their advice guide your consideration of audiences, methods of presentation, and venues for distribution? - An Appendix with a specific schedule stating when the entire study would be done.

-Please hand in two copies of the final drafts of the research proposal and the empirical data report in the instructor's mailbox in the iSchool workroom on the fifth floor of UTA by 3:00 PM Monday, May 10.
+Please hand in two copies of the final drafts of the research proposal and the empirical data instrument in class Thursday, July 7.
 The instructor will return one copy of the assignment with a grade and keep the other for his files.

 The research plan and empirical data report are worth 25% of your semester grade.
-To earn these points, the first draft submission date of April 15 in class must also be met.
+To earn these points, the first draft submission date of June 29 in class must also be met.

-The preliminary draft of the proposal will be greater than or equal to six (\geq 6) pages in length and will consist of the following component parts:
+The preliminary draft of the proposal will be greater than or equal to six (≥6) pages in length and will consist of the following component parts: